psychemedia/storytelling-notes/unforeseen-nonsense.md

 Then the pair fall on his neck, and embrace him fondly, and bedew him with their tears, and can hardly tear themselves away from him.
 At length they let him go, and tell him he has full power to take what he will along with him.

-So he goes and chooses a good horse, takes a little money, and other necessaries, receives the blessing of his father and mother, and, with a " God bless you, dearest parents," is off and away.
+So he goes and chooses a good horse, takes a little money, and other necessaries, receives the blessing of his father and mother, and, with a "God bless you, dearest parents," is off and away.

 The hapless King and Queen plunged themselves in mourning, and so did the whole country.